St. Johns River Light: History

 The St. Johns River Light was erected in 1858 at Mayport, on what is now the property of Naval Station Mayport.
 It was the third lighthouse to stand at the mouth of the St. Johns River, and was designed specifically to overcome the previous structures' problems with visibility and erosion.
 The first St. Johns lighthouse was erected in 1830, after the U.S. purchase of Florida, and was funded by the U.S. Congress.
 However, it was built too close to the water and had to be demolished only three years later.
 The second lighthouse was erected in 1835, about a mile upriver.
-However, view of the light from sea was often blocked by shifting sand dunes, and by 1853 its foundation was so disturbed by erosion that plans were made to replace it.
+However, the view of the light from the sea was often blocked by shifting sand dunes, and by 1853 its foundation was so disturbed by erosion that plans were made to replace it.
 This structure was soon abandoned and enveloped by the river, though its ruins could still be seen in the early 20th century.

 The present St. Johns River Light was erected in 1858.
 In order to avoid its predecessors' problems, it was made substantially taller and further from the waterline.
 During the American Civil War the lighthouse was extinguished by Confederate authorities, probably on July 10, 1861.
 The lighthouse keeper, John Daniels, remained at the lighthouse after it was extinguished.
 While Federal forces occupied the area, Daniels was arrested for showing light signals from the top of the tower at night.
 A Union soldier's Civil War diary entry recorded the arrest: "It was almost thee o'clock in the morning as near as I can remember, when we started from camp ...
 We were going to surround the lighthouse keeper's dwelling and arrest the keeper and any other parties we might find there ...
 The keeper denied all knowledge of any light and declared he was a Union man.
 Nevertheless, they took him under guard down to camp. ...
 I pitied the light keeper's wife, who was almost frantic with fear for her husband. ...
 It turned out that when the moon was first rising ... it was only a reflection, lasting a few moments."
 Other reports of Confederates shooting out the light to hamper Union ships attempting to locate the river have not been verified.
 The tower was finally relit on July 4, 1867.
 In 1887 authorities planned to heighten the tower another twelve feet.
 A study in the 20th century determined that this plan was never carried out, though the light station canopy was remodeled, and the present copper cupola was installed.